G-9Y6K477HQZ

 A candidate is Academically Qualified through a determination by the USMA Admissions review board.
 Considerations for this qualification includes your prior academic record, SAT/ACT scores, teacher evaluations and other factors.
 USMA guidelines along with class profiles provide an indication for students of the academic record one must have to meet their requirements.

-A candidate is determined to be Athletically Qualified through the Candidate Fitness Assessment (CFA).
+A USMA candidate is determined to be Athletically Qualified through the Candidate Fitness Assessment (CFA).
 My blog about the CFA discusses details about passing or failing the fitness assessment.
 USMA's evaluation of your pull-ups videos is also an important component of this evaluation.
-Note that this change was made in 2024-25 dropping the need for a video of your push-ups.
+Note that this change was made in 2024-25 dropping the video requirement for your push-ups.

 The Department of Defense Medical Examination Review Board (DoDMERB) determines if you are Medically Qualified.
 The agency employs DoDMETS to administer the medical and eye exams.
 This process includes considerations for medical waivers.
 My blog about the 'basics' of the DoDMERB process is a good reference offering more details.